2024-2025 Course Catalog

 c.
 6-units of Natural Resource and Energy Management electives

-Self-designed Focus Area: students have the option of working with their advisor to propose a set of courses with an explanation of how these courses would result in a coherent focus area in the BUEN major.
-Students interested in doing this should plan with their advisor and consult the chair of I & E before beginning their junior year at Lawrence or, for transfer students, in their first year at Lawrence.
-The Self-designed focus area must be approved both by the advisor and the Director of I & E.
+Students have the option of working with their advisor to propose a set of courses with an explanation of how these courses would result in a coherent focus area in the BUEN major.
+Students interested in doing this should plan with their advisor and consult the director of B & E before beginning their junior year at Lawrence or, for transfer students, in their first year at Lawrence.
+The Self-designed focus area must be approved both by the advisor and the Director of B & E.

 Experiential Learning Requirement: